mysteriouspants/NSContainers-PrettyPrint/README.md

 # Pretty Print Cocoa Containers

-Due to [a pretty obnoxious behavior in Foundation](http://openradar.appspot.com/10765424), the commonly used containers don't actually allow you to print out pretty descriptions.
+Due to [a pretty obnoxious behavior in Foundation](http://openradar.appspot.com/10765424), the commonly used containers don't actually allow you to print out pretty descriptions of your own custom objects.
 This is a dirty ugly hack which gets you that capability.

 ## In a flash